CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Furthermore, regardless of the SQL paradigm choice, and this is the point here, we are intrigued by some of SALI LMSS features possible computational law relevance and usability for our AALE challenge: we like what this SALI LMSS tool does, and because it could do even more with some flexible and modular extensions, having been conceived with that mindset.

-In [Part A] (CORRECT), we look at the computational law relevance and usability of SALI LMSS feastures for our AALE Computational Law Challenge.
+In [Part A](Chttps://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#part-a---computational-law-relevance-and-usability-of-sali-lmss-for-our-aale-challenge), we look at the computational law relevance and usability of SALI LMSS features for our AALE Challenge.

 In [Part B - SALI Legal Matter Standard Update Presentation (June 2018)](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#part-b---sali-legal-matter-standard-update-presentation-june-2018),  we review the June 2018 high level outlook of the SALI LMSS project, that was initially conceived in 2017.